RyanAngelo/RyanAngelo.github.io/README.md

 # RyanAngelo.github.io

-The purpose of this site is to have a space to share projects, ideas and notes about things that I find interesting.
+The purpose of this site is to have a space to share projects, ideas and learning resources about things that I find interesting.